leoncik/tRPC-Social_App/README.md

 ```

 For example, if you want to add [TypeScript](https://www.typescriptlang.org/) as a *devDependency* to the *server* package, you should run this command: `pnpm add -D typescript --filter server`

-## Features

-- [stylelint](https://stylelint.io/) for consistent CSS.
-The [standard config](https://www.npmjs.com/package/stylelint-config-standard) was used for the basic checks and the [stylelint-config-idiomatic-order](https://www.npmjs.com/package/stylelint-config-idiomatic-order) was added to have a consistent order in the properties.
-Two stylelint configuration files were made: one to check the rules and prevent the commit if anything wrong was detected and another one to autofix the detected problems.